This post may contain affiliate links. Please read my disclaimer for more information.

 - It’s small and doesn’t grind large amounts at a time.

-Espresso has a deep learning curve, but with a little practice, quality equipment, and the correct knowledge, you can pull identical shots like your favorite cafes.
+Espresso has a deep learning curve, but with a bit of practice, quality equipment, and the correct knowledge, you can pull identical shots like your favorite cafes.

 These coffee grinders might seem expensive at the start, but trust me, it’s a way better deal when compared to the higher-level models.

-You must keep in mind the important factors while brewing tasteful espressos—the grind size, extraction time, quality grinder and quality machine, over-extraction, under-extraction, and the value of balanced extraction.
+It would help if you kept in mind the essential factors while brewing tasteful espressos—the grind size, extraction time, quality grinder and quality machine, over-extraction, under-extraction, and the value of balanced extraction.

 How was your initial experience while brewing your first shot at home?
 Did you exceed your expectations, or was your mind blown at how bitter your coffee was?
 Tell us about your first personal espresso experience in the comment section down below.